 Lactose intolerance prevents people from digesting lactose, which is present in both kinds of cheese.
 Although, because of medical advancements, this problem can now be overcome by supplying pills containing lactase enzymes, which break down lactose.
 This, however, does not help all lactose-intolerant individuals.

 Overconsumption of cheese with high fat and sodium content may have harmful consequences for cardiovascular health and hypertension.
 If eaten in excess, Swiss cheese and provolone cheese increase the risk of developing cardiovascular diseases such as atherosclerosis and hypertension.

 The consumption of cheese has been linked to an increased risk of breast and prostate cancer.
 (7)

 The use of dairy products, such as cheese, regularly and in high amounts has been linked to an increased risk of Parkinson's disease.
 (8)

 Urinary tract health

-Individuals who suffer from urinary crystals or stones which are mostly made of calcium oxalate crystals, must take precautions and eat swiss cheese and provolone cheese in moderation or lower amounts.
-This is due to the high amounts of calcium present in these foods which crystallize in the urinary and cause calcium oxalate crystals or stones.
+Individuals who suffer from urinary crystals or stones, mostly made of calcium oxalate crystals, must take precautions and eat swiss cheese and provolone cheese in moderation or lower amounts.
+This is due to the high amounts of calcium present in these foods, which crystallize in the urinary and cause calcium oxalate crystals or stones.
 It is important to note that this is the case in dietary hypercalciuria (high calcium in the urine).
 If the hypercalciuria is not dietetic, this precaution is not necessary.
 (9)